barsch/seishub.core/README.md

 4. Logout

-After creating the user and database you may use the connection string `postgres://username:password@host:port/databasename`.
+After creating the user and database you may use the connection string `postgresql://username:password@host:port/databasename` (postgres default port is `5432`).